osmcode/osmcode.github.io/_osmium_tool_manual/11_change_files.md

 You can give as many change files as you want on the command line and in any order.
 All changes will be read into memory and sorted before they are applied to the data file.
-If you a lot of change files, it might be better to apply them one bunch at a time so this will not use too much memory.
+If you have a lot of change files, it might be better to apply them one bunch at a time so this will not use too much memory.

 The same command also works with history files: